Jungyoonlim/spaced-rep/README.md

 # Spaced Repetition App with AI Assistance

-This is a modern, intuitive, and user-friendly spaced repetition app that leverages AI to enhance the learning experience.
-The app provides a clean and visually appealing interface, with easy navigation and a seamless user flow.
-It incorporates AI capabilities to assist users in their studies, providing personalized recommendations, explanations, and feedback.
+This is a modern, intuitive, and user-friendly spaced repetition app using AI

 ## Features